Vav Labs

 Is PathForge just another A* plugin?

-No. A* is one useful algorithm inside the product direction.
-PathForge is planned as a navigation workflow: TileMap-derived grids, terrain costs, dynamic blockers, movement ranges, clearance maps, tactical AI maps, diagnostics, and performance scheduling where the project needs it.
+No. A* is one useful algorithm inside the tool.
+PathForge is being built as a navigation workflow: TileMap-derived grids, terrain costs, dynamic blockers, movement ranges, clearance maps, tactical AI maps, diagnostics, and performance scheduling where the project needs it.

 Does PathForge work with Godot 4.x?